CryptoGuardOSS/cryptoguard/README.rst

 Prerequisites (Environment Variables)
 ==================================================
+1. JAVA8_HOME: Point to a valid Java 8 JDK Installation
+    * Needed for all of the scans
-1. JAVA7_HOME: Point to a valid Java 7 JDK Installation
+#.
+JAVA7_HOME: Point to a valid Java 7 JDK Installation
     * Needed for all of the scans
 #.
 ANDROID_SDK_HOME: Point to a valid Android JDK Installation
     * Needed for Android